dialaobeid/My-React-Portfolio/README.md

 # My-React-Portfolio
 - Project Description: Being a web developer means being part of a community.
-YWith this portfolio, I am able to share my projects while applying for jobs or working as a freelancer.
+With this portfolio, I am able to share my projects while applying for jobs or working as a freelancer.
 I can also to share my work with other developers and collaborate on projects.
 The application will be deployed on Netlify.

 ## User Story